github/developer.github.com/content/v3/orgs/teams.md

 ## Add team membership

-In order to add a membership between a user and a team, the authenticated user must have 'admin' permissions to the team or be an owner of the org that the team is associated with.
+In order to add a membership between a user and a team, the authenticated user must have 'admin' permissions to the team or be an owner of the organization that the team is associated with.

 If the membership's user is already a part of the membership's team's organization (meaning they're on at least one other team in the organization),